 - 1. Global transpose This value is the number of semitones added to or subtracted from the output of each MIDI In block. - 2.
-Metronome on/off This button activates and deactivates the audio metronome - 3.
-Global tempo This is the tempo of Gig Performer's audio metronome.
-Click in the field and enter a tempo or use the +/- keys above it. - 4.
-Global time signature Click on the numerator and enter the number of beats per measure, click on the denominator and choose the number of beats per measure from the dropdown menu.
+Ableton Link enable Click this button to synchronize Gig Performer's tempo to an Ableton Link tempo. - 3.
+Metronome on/off This button activates and deactivates the audio metronome - 4.
+Global tempo-This is the tempo of Gig Performer's audio metronome.
+Click in the field and enter a tempo or use the +/- keys above it. - 5.
+Global time signature -Click on the numerator and enter the number of beats per measure, click on the denominator and choose the number of beats per measure from the dropdown menu.